-\paragraph{Results.} \yjr{ Figure~\ref{fig:generation} shows our shape generation results, where we observe complicated structure and fine mesh geometry are generated at the same time.
-In Figure~\ref{fig:generation_nn}, we further validate the novelty of the generated shapes by comparing \ykl{them} to the top five retrieved training shapes. } In Figure~\ref{fig:comparison_gen}, we compare our method to SDM-Net and StructureNet, where we clearly see that DSG-Net generates better shape geometry than StructureNet and produce shapes with more complicated structures than SDM-Net.
+\paragraph{Results.} \yj{ Figure~\ref{fig:generation} shows our shape generation results, where we observe the complicated structure and fine mesh geometry are generated at the same time.
+In Figure~\ref{fig:generation_nn}, we further validate the novelty of the generated shapes by comparing them to the top five retrieved training shapes. } In Figure~\ref{fig:comparison_gen}, we compare our method to SDM-Net, StructureNet and our ablated version (SN+Mesh), where we clearly see that DSG-Net generates better shape geometry than StructureNet and produces shapes with more complicated structures than SDM-Net.
 We further show quantitative comparisons in Table~\ref{tab:gen_eval}, where we see that DSG-Net obtains clear improvements over the baselines.
 In addition, we conduct a user study to further evaluate how realistic the generated shapes are for humans.
 We render the shapes into images and ask the users to rank the three algorithms according to three different criteria (geometry, structure and overall).
 In Table~\ref{tab:userstudy}, we observe that our generated shapes perform the best to human users in all the three criteria.
 See supplementary for more results.